glwagner/glwagner.github.io/_pages/projects.md

 is enhanced in the presence of fluctuating strain.

-The image below illustrates two layers of fluid that are colored green and blue and on which a tracer 'c' has different concentrations.
+The image below illustrates two layers of fluid that are colored green and blue and on which a tracer _c_ has different concentrations.
 Due to this difference in tracer concentration, the tracer 'fluxes' across the fluid between the two layers at the rate _F_.